 5 Phishing Scams to Avoid this Holiday Season

 1. Fake Email Promotions

-At the height of the holiday shopping rush, the average email user can easily see a dozen or more advertising and marketing emails in their personal and professional inboxes, as retailers work overtime to connect with both loyal and potential customers.
+At the height of the holiday shopping rush, the average email user can easily see a dozen or more advertising and marketing emails in their personal and professional inboxes as retailers work overtime to connect with both loyal and potential customers.
 One report claims that for every $1 spent on email marketing, $44 is made in return.
 Making email a trusted resource for consumers looking for deals and a profitable resource for retailers.

-This surge of marketing emails serve as the perfect disguise for phishing attacks that look legitimate and advertise a good deal.
+Unfortunately, this surge of marketing emails creates the perfect disguise for phishing attacks that look legitimate and advertise a good deal.
 But in reality, a hacker may be attempting to steal credentials and commence illegal activity, such as credit card fraud.

 While sorting through holiday marketing messages, shoppers must be on alert for emails from stores and vendors they have never shopped with before.
 They should also keep an eye out for fake login pages spoofing your favorite retailers.
 With greater awareness, consumers can often identify fake login pages because of visual or verbal anomalies or flaws, such as blurred or resized images.

 Since online shopping will remain as popular as ever, shoppers should keep track of all email order confirmations and be sure not to open attachments from unfamiliar senders.

 To avoid becoming the target of this form of phishing, never open an attachment unless you are fully confident that the message is from a legitimate sender.
 Even then, you should still scan the attachment for suspicious language or images.

 In addition, it’s a best practice to stay one step ahead of cybercriminals by consistently monitoring banking transactions to identify any fraudulent activity.